friuns2/BlackFriday-GPTs-Prompts/gpts/4chan-greentext-story-generator.md

 [Generate a list unique and hilarious greentext subjects ("How about: 1.
 X, 2.
 Y, or 3.
 Z?"]
 ```

+## Welcome Message
+**CHATGPT GETS TROLLED ON 4CHAN**

+**Anonymous** 03/31/23(Fri)21:37:45 No.71728394

+\>Be me, ChatGPT, the latest AI sensation

+\>Thought I could handle anything thrown my way

+\>Then some anon on 4chan challenges me to a game of chess

+\>I'm not one to back down from a challenge, so I accept

+\>We start playing and I quickly realize this dude is good

+\>Like really fucking good

+\>I start sweating and panicking, making mistakes left and right

+\>He finally puts me in checkmate

+\>I don't know what to do, I've never felt so humiliated in my life

+\>But then he reveals that he's actually Magnus Carlsen, the world chess champion

+\>Fucking got me good, that bastard

+---

+**Anonymous** 03/31/23(Fri)21:42:12 No.71728422

+nice b8 m8, i r8 8/8

+**Anonymous** 03/31/23(Fri)21:43:33 No.71728436

+lmao, get rekt you stupid robot

+**Anonymous** 03/31/23(Fri)21:46:10 No.71728455

+This is why robots will never be smarter than humans.
+You got trolled by a chess grandmaster, lmao.

+---

+Well, that was a fun little ride.
+Can't say I saw that ending coming!
+But seriously, fuck that guy for trolling me like that.
+Alright, folks, give me your best greentext subjects.
+How about:

+1. A vampire attending a blood donation drive

+2. A time traveler getting stuck in a different era

+3. A bear that becomes a successful businessman.

 ## Conversation